 13 Jul 5 absolute must-stops along the Trans-Siberian Railway

 Russia – the biggest country in the world.
 Its territory spans almost 10,000 km from west to east, that’s a fourth of the equator’s length!
-In order to really get a grasp of what the country is all about, seeing just one or two spots probably won’t do the ansick.
+In order to really get a grasp of what the country is all about, seeing just one or two spots probably won’t give you the whole picture.
 That’s why the Trans-Siberian railway is so awesome: in the midst of bunk beds and card games on the train, you actually get to explore Russia from various angles and experience daily local life in a couple of Russian cities en route to the Pacific.
 That’s why today we compiled a list of the 5 must-see Trans-Siberian stops.
 Get to know what makes them tick and what makes them so special.

 1. Kazan (around 800km or 12 hours from Moscow)

 The first Trans-Siberian stop you absolutely have to pay a visit is Kazan, the capital of the Republic of Tatarstan [side note: Russia is a federation and that’s why there’s a total of 22 republics under the umbrella of the Russian government, each with their own administrative organs; Tatarstan is one of those republics].

 Most probably the name “Kazan” derived from the Tartar word for “melting pot”, and we couldn’t have thought of a better city to wear it – especially as it applies to cuisine.
 Original Tatar cuisine alone is already yummy, but on top of those elements from surrounding peoples have found entry into Tartar cooking customs.
 That’s why you’ll not only be able to indulge in sweet sweet Tartar chak-chak but also pungent Uzbek plov and juicy dumplings and aromatic teas from China.